Professional Counselling and Supervision in Hastings, New Zealand

 Where is the office?

-My office is at 434 Heretaunga St West (between “The Roast Shop” and “Mana Bikram Yoga” studio, opposite to “Bunnings Trade”).
+My office is at 434 Heretaunga St West (between the “Soul Massage” and “Mana Bikram Yoga” studio, opposite to “Bunnings Trade”).
 Parking outside is $1/hour, there is free parking on the streets nearby.

 I am usually available 9:00am – 8:00pm Monday – Friday.
 I can sometimes do appointments outside of these hours, please discuss this with me.